josecuellar/josecuellar.github.io/_tabs/about.md

 <br><br>
 After my studies in <b>Management Information Systems</b>, I started my journey as a <b>Full-Stack</b>.
 Over time I specialized in <b>Backend</b>.
 Throughout my career and in all cases, <b>leadership</b> has emerged naturally: guiding teams, empowering talents and achieving goals.
 <br><br>
-Inspired by my fatherhood and my desire to always provide the best possible support: I am studying the Degree in <b>Psychology</b> at the UOC <i>slowly</i>.
+Inspired by my fatherhood and my desire to always provide the best possible support: I am studying the Degree in <b>Psychology</b> at the UOC.
 <br><br>
 I define myself as approachable, curious and committed: <b>I observe, learn and act with intensity and purpose</b>.
 <br>